autoplot/documentation/javadoc/org/autoplot/jythonsupport/JythonRefactory.md

+# org.autoplot.jythonsupport.JythonRefactory

-# org.autoplot.jythonsupport.JythonRefactoryProvide one class that manages backwards compatibility as package names
+Provide one class that manages backwards compatibility as package names are changed.
+See https://sourceforge.net/p/autoplot/feature-requests/528/

- are changed.
-See https://sourceforge.net/p/autoplot/feature-requests/528/ JythonRefactory( )
+# JythonRefactory( )

 ***